 The Gilliam County Road Department maintains 428 miles of road.
 Of those miles 310 are gravel road and 118 miles of pavement.
 Of the paved roads 25 miles are machine laid, and the remaining 93 miles are chip seal oil mats.
 There are 18 bridges throughout the County.We maintain the road system with a ten man crew.
 Our team includes:

 - Five-Man Road Equipment Crew

-- Rock Crusher Supervisor and two rock crusher equipment operators
+- Rock Crusher Supervisor and three rock crusher equipment operators

 Maintenance of the gravel roads consists of grading twice a year, once in the Spring and again in the Fall.
 The grading begins in the north end of the County in the Spring as the frost leaves and starts in the south as soon as we get the fall rains and before the ground freezes.
 Gravel is added to sections of road and ditching and culverts are repaired or replaced as needed.